Sapporo, Japan

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Sapporo, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Sapporo to find one that suits your lifestyle and needs.
 Some popular areas include Chuo-ku, known for its parks and museums, and Kita-ku, home to Hokkaido University.
 Once you have an idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and Athome are popular for house hunting in Japan, and they have English versions.
 You can also use real estate agencies such as Century 21 or Minimini, which cater to foreigners and can help you navigate the Japanese rental market.
 When you find a property you're interested in, you'll need to contact the landlord or real estate agent to arrange a viewing.
 Keep in mind that in Japan, it's common to pay a deposit (usually equivalent to one or two months' rent) and a non-refundable "key money" fee to the landlord.
 Finally, once you've found your ideal home and agreed on the terms with the landlord, you'll sign a lease.
 This is usually for a period of two years in Japan.
 Make sure to read the contract carefully and ask any questions you may have before signing.
-Remember, finding a place to live in a new city can take time, so it's a good idea to start your search well in advance of your move," wrote a member in Sapporo.
+Remember, finding a place to live in a new city can take time, so it's a good idea to start your search well in advance of your move," wrote one member in Sapporo.

 What is a typical expat home or apartment like in Sapporo?

 "A typical expat home or apartment in Sapporo, is often a modern, compact space that is designed with efficiency in mind.
 The living area is usually combined with the dining area, and the kitchen is often small but well-equipped.
 The apartment may have one or two bedrooms, with storage space ingeniously built into the walls or under the floors.
 The bathroom is typically a wet room, with a deep soaking tub and a separate area for showering.
 The toilet is usually in a separate room, often with high-tech features like heated seats and bidet functions.
 The apartment may also have a small balcony, which can be used for drying clothes or growing plants.
 The interior design tends to be minimalist, with clean lines and neutral colors.
 The building itself is likely to be well-maintained, with a secure entrance and possibly a doorman.
 Some buildings also have communal facilities like a gym or a rooftop terrace.
 Despite the compact size of the apartments, they are designed to be comfortable and functional, with modern appliances and high-speed internet.
 The location of the apartment is also important.
 Many expats choose to live in central areas of Sapporo, close to shops, restaurants, and public transportation.
 However, some may prefer to live in quieter residential neighborhoods, which often have parks and other green spaces nearby.
 In terms of furnishings, some apartments come fully furnished, while others are unfurnished or partially furnished.
 It's also common for apartments to come with appliances like a fridge, washing machine, and air conditioning units.
-Overall, living in an apartment in Sapporo offers a blend of modern convenience and traditional Japanese design elements," said one expat who made the move to Sapporo.
+Overall, living in an apartment in Sapporo offers a blend of modern convenience and traditional Japanese design elements," remarked one expat living in Sapporo, Japan.

 What is the average cost of housing in Sapporo?